maranasgroup/EnzRank/README.md

 ## Steps to run the tool

 - create a conda environment using: conda create --prefix MLenv
+- activate the created environment using: conda activate MLenv
 - install packages using requirement.txt file: pip install -r requirement.txt
 - install rdkit using: pip install rdkit
 - install streamlit using: pip install streamlit